aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 + Don't forget to define and export the corresponding action types as well (e.g., `export const LOGIN = 'LOGIN'`).
-+ All of our action creators besides `logout` accept a user object as an argument.
++ `logout` doesn't accept an argument. `receiveErrors` will take an array.
+All other action creators accept a user object.

 ### `SessionReducer`